hiawvp/vueko-bot/README.md

-# vueko-bot
+# vueko-bot (WIP)

-sfw version of kaos-bot written in rust (WIP)
+SFW version of kaos-bot written in rust for learning purposes

 # Resources